marsplus/attack-graph-code/README.md

 ### Reference
-This code based is used to reproduce the experiments in the following paper:
+This code is used to reproduce the experiments in the following paper:
 ```
 @article{yu2020optimizing,
   title={Optimizing Graph Structure for Targeted Diffusion},